timlau/audio_spec_files/readme.md

 * recorder to keep a trace of what is played in a .wav file
 * soundfont browser connected to the online repository

+#### YK Chorus
+A chorus effect inspired by the one found in certain well-known Japanese vintage analog synthesizers (Juno 60)

 ## Install from timlau/audio copr